That-Dev-Girl-Sites/jhalabi.com/_posts/2017-08-08-manual-accessibility-testing.md

 1. __Links that go to different locations have unique names__ <br> A bunch of links that go to different URLs but all have the same link text confuse users because they cannot tell the difference between these links.
 These links must have unique link text or be given unique ARIA labels.

-Ok, I know - this is a long list.
+Ok, I know.
+This is a long list.
 But your users with thank you for all of this work.
 I promise.